bahaidev/textbrowser/README.md

     sample is desired to be shown.
 Use `default_view` already spec'd in metadata schema and used in files.
 1. Add prior transpose functionality (affects header, footer, and body)
+1. Expose interlinear `showEmptyInterlinear` and `showTitleOnSingleInterlinear` to the user interface
 1. Uncomment and complete random code
     1. random within specific part of browse field range (e.g., within a specific book)?
         1. Have special meta-data for per book/chapter maximums (Bible/Qur'an) to allow accurate and also for random verses?